-Inappropriate use in contradiction to the above rules will be addressed by the administration of the school.
+Inappropriate use in contradiction to the above rules will be addressed by the principal.
 Violation of these rules may result in any or all of the following:

-• Loss of use of the school network, computers and software, including Internet access.
-The student will be expected to complete work on a non-networked, stand-alone computer system.

-• Issuance of demerits/detentions, if applicable.

-• Disciplinary action including, but not limited to, dismissal and/or legal action by the school, civil authorities, or other involved parties.
+- Loss of use of the school network, computers/devices and software, including Internet access.
+The student will be expected to complete work on a non-networked, stand-alone computer system. - Issuance of letters to a student's file/detentions, if applicable. - Disciplinary action including, but not limited to, dismissal and/or legal action by the school, civil authorities, or other involved parties.